 What are the research interests of social psychologists?
 From infancy through adulthood, people cannot isolate themselves from the social world in which they interact closely and participate.
 Based on this context, social psychologists attempt to investigate and understand the phenomenon of social influence.
-Scientists aim to examine the assumptions and hypotheses about individual human beings’ behaviors in the social context.
+Scientists aim to examine assumptions and hypotheses about individual human beings’ behaviors in the social context.
 For example, researchers try to explain why people hurt or help others.
-Over the past decades, social psychologists have engaged in many social issues, such as the power of social influence, conflict, aggression, prosocial behaviors, and other social interaction.
+Over the past decades, social psychologists have engaged in studying many social issues, such as the power of social influence, conflict, aggression, prosocial behaviors, and other social interactions.
 For instance, why do the bystanders not call the police when they hear the call for help?
 The current unit helps you to construct a comprehensive understanding of social psychology by expanding on the basic concepts and related theories in subsequent sections.

 3.1 The Power of Socialization